An explanation of Mondrian's oeuvre by Michael Sciam

 1942

-Fig. 4 – Diagram C (my assumption) shows how the predominance of yellow over red or red over blue is resolved by ensuring that each line allows the perpendicular section covered over to reappear shortly after:
+Fig. 4 – Diagram C shows how the predominance of one color over the other cen be resolved by ensuring that each line allows the section covered over to reappear shortly after:

 Neoplasticism, New York City, 1942, Piet Mondrian, Diagram C